openpnp/openpnp/Panelization.md

 ![](https://cloud.githubusercontent.com/assets/24760857/24583526/f4908b70-1701-11e7-8f6c-890540e15435.png)

-Note that each board in the panel also have fiducials.
+Note that each board in the panel also has fiducials.
 If you have fiducials on your panel, in many cases you don't need them on each board.
 OpenPNP will work with just board fiducials, just panel fiducials, or board and panel fiducials.
 The final choice will be related to the overall accuracy of your machine.
 A very accurate machine could get by with just panel fiducials.

 In the panel image above, notice that in the X direction the boards are spaced line-to-line.
 That is, the right edge of the 0,0 board is butted directly against the left edge of the 1,0 board.
 This is an X spacing of 0.
 In the Y direction, there is a small gap because this design uses castellated vias.
 The Y spacing in this case is 1 mm.